miki820/Trains-Simulation/README.md

 # Trains-Simulation

-Add comments to Manu and Score class
+Add comments to Menu and Score class